meltano/handbook/src/_data-team/metrics-and-definitions.md

 This metric is intending to understand the variety and depth of plugins used by Meltano projects, although it has the side affect of being skewed by spikes in new projects that haven't been around long enough to onboard a variety of plugins yet or by the cohort of projects using Meltano only for EL.

-Similar to PXP this metric is aggregated daily over a 14 day rolling window, excluding executions that are within 7 days of their first event, and only considered execution events.
-This metric is intending to understand the variety and depth of plugins used by Meltano projects, although it has the side affect of being skewed by spikes in new projects that haven't been around long enough to onboard a variety of plugins.

 APP is a lagging indicator that should be interpreted in context of other KPIs and health metrics.
 Short-term fluctuations are expected and our goal is an increase of the KPI over the long term.